Skip to content

 json_dict dict

-A dictionary with the key "FeatureDict" containing features, time_key, position_key, and tracklet_key
+A dictionary with the key "FeatureDict" containing features, time_key, position_key, tracklet_key, and lineage_key

 required